tidev/alloy/README.md

 - *Simple*: the most basic example
 - *Complex*: a more complex example that shows decomposing a view into subviews
 - *Widget*: an example of building a widget and then using it in an app
+- *Simple Model*: an example of a model based system

 Issues to be resolved: